jaogoy/starrocks/contrib/starrocks-python-client/docs/design/view_and_mv.md

 1. **Parameter Passing**: All `starrocks_*` parameters are passed to `Table.__init__` via `kwargs`.
 2. **Info Setting**: Set `info` before calling `super().__init__`.
 3. **@property Access**: Provide convenient properties to get values from Table.
+4. **Column Extraction**: `extract_view_columns()` is a module-level function that works with both View objects and Table objects representing views.
+This design choice accommodates reflected views which are Table objects.

 **Example**: